pthom/hello_imgui/docs/book/_sources/doc_params.md

     // `BeforeExit`: You can here add a function that will be called once before exiting
     //  (when OpenGL and ImGui are still inited) VoidFunction BeforeExit = EmptyVoidFunction();

+    // `EnqueueBeforeExit`: Add a function that will be called once before exiting
+    //  (when OpenGL and ImGui are still inited)
+    // (this will modify the `BeforeExit` callback by appending the new callback (using `SequenceFunctions`) void EnqueueBeforeExit(const VoidFunction& callback);

     // `BeforeExit_PostCleanup`: You can here add a function that will be called once
     // before exiting (after OpenGL and ImGui have been stopped)